Why Therapy By Facebook Is A Bad Idea

 But will the help that is being offered really help?

-The way the problem is expressed and the way the the help is offered may make the help less helpful.
+The way the problem is expressed and the way the help is offered may make the help less helpful.

 I’ll use an exaggerated example to explain.